Moreton Island: Recreation

 Camping and four wheel driving is permitted and possible in many parts, with the appropriate fee.
 Motor vehicle access is by ferry, but is for four wheel drive vehicles only, as there are no sealed roads on the island.
 Camping is permitted, however permits must be obtained on the mainland.
-There are plenty of recreational activities including sand tobogganing which Moreton is famous for, snorkeling & diving, bird watching, feeding dolphins, whale watching from land, fishing and parasailing.
+There are plenty of recreational activities including sand tobogganing which Moreton is famous for, snorkeling and diving, bird watching, feeding dolphins, whale watching from land, fishing and parasailing.

-There are more islands to the south, South Stradbroke Island and North Stradbroke Island, and to the north; Bribie Island and Fraser Island (reputed to be the biggest sand island in the world, Moreton Island being the third largest to Fraser).
+There are more islands to the south, South Stradbroke Island and North Stradbroke Island, and to the north; Bribie Island and K'gari (reputed to be the biggest sand island in the world, Moreton Island being the third largest to K'gari).

 Management plan

 The Queensland Government implemented a new management plan called the Moreton Island Management Plan on 1 July 2007.
 This plan includes a new camping booking system, designated routes for quads, trikes and trail bikes and other zoning which defines rules for access and recreational opportunities.
 The plan incorporated existing fire management plans, pest and plant control measures and feral animal eradication programs.